 Polly Morland grew up in Glasgow.
-At seventeen, she went to Oxford University to read English, where she was awarded a Hodgson Scholarship.
-Polly went on to spend fifteen years working in television, producing and directing documentaries for the BBC, Channel Four and the Discovery Channel, winning a Broadcast award and a Vega Science Trust award.
+At seventeen, she went to Oxford University to read English, where she won a Hodgson Scholarship.
+She went on to work in television for fifteen years, producing and directing documentaries for the BBC, Channel Four and the Discovery Channel, winning a Broadcast award and a Vega Science Trust award.
 Subjects she tackled on film include: war crimes in the former Yugoslavia, conspiracy theories surrounding 9/11, the economics of organised crime, political terrorism in Europe and Latin America, the science of cryptography, the love life of the first Duke of Wellington and a controversial history of the Bible.

 Polly is an occasional contributor to The Guardian.
 She also speaks about the ideas and the people in her work at book events, public, academic and corporate institutions.